 ©Natalia Fedosova/Shutterstock.com

-Compared to the six official dogs of Japan, the Japanese Chin is tiny!
-It is also a long-haired breed that is definitely not bred for hunting.
-These are companion lap dogs that are popular in Japan and in America alike.
-The origins are debated, but it is clear that these dogs were favorites of Japanese nobles hundreds of years ago.
+Compared to the six official dogs of Japan, the Japanese Chin is tiny.
+It is also a long-haired breed that is not bred for hunting.
+These are companion lap dogs that are popular in Japan and in America.
+Their origins are debated, with some sources suggesting the Japanese Chin originated in China or Korea before becoming favored by Japanese nobles hundreds of years ago.
 The AKC recognized this breed back in 1888, so their presence in the West has a history as well.
-Japanese Chin, sometimes called Japanese Spaniels, are only 8-11 inches tall and weigh 7-11 pounds, about the same weight as an adult cat!
+Japanese Chins, sometimes called Japanese spaniels, are only 8 to 11 inches tall and weigh 7 to 11 pounds, about the same weight as an adult cat.

 8. Japanese Terrier